Biden campaign running 'like the fate of our democracy depends on it'

 "The threat that Donald Trump posed in 2020 to American democracy has grown even more dangerous than it was when President Biden ran last time," said deputy campaign manager Quentin Fulks on a call with reporters.

-Then on Monday, Biden will visit the Mother Emanuel AME churchin Charleston, S.C.
-That historically black church was the site of white supremacist mass shooting in 2015.
+Then on Monday, Biden will visit the Mother Emanuel AME Churchin Charleston, S.C.
+That historically Black church was the site of a white supremacist mass shooting in 2015.
 There, Biden will talk about another motivating theme for his campaign — pushing back against extremism and political violence, drawing a line from the Mother Emanuel shooting to the unrest in Charlottesville, Va.,and Jan.
 6.

 Abortion as an issue

-Vice President Kamala Harris is set to visit another key swing state on Jan.
-22, Wisconsin, to launch a multi-state tour focused on reproductive rights.
+Vice President Harris is set to visit another key swing state on Jan.
+22, Wisconsin, to launch a multistate tour focused on reproductive rights.
 That's the anniversary of the Roe v.
 Wade Supreme Court decision, which was overturned by the Supreme Court last year.

 "She'll highlight the chaos and cruelty created by Trump all across the country when it comes to women's health care," said Fulks.